Skip to content

 on conflict do nothing;

-10.1 Company can have Basic without add-ons
+10.1 Company can have a base module without add-ons

 Valid.

-10.2 Company can have add-ons without Basic
+10.2 Company can have add-ons without the promoter base module

 Valid.